jshatto0225/ECE4525_Video_Game_Design/README.md

 This Repo contains all projects from ECE 4525.
-Note that P6 was the final project proposal so there is no code to upload
+P6, P8, and P10 are part of the final projcet